fttlov/JCAdvance/README.md

 ## Building
 1. Download the sources and unzip them
-2. Douwnload VIsual Studio 17 and [install](https://github.com/fttlov/JCAdvance/blob/main/Icon/VS17_Install.png) with these components
+2. Download VIsual Studio 17 and [install](https://github.com/fttlov/JCAdvance/blob/main/Icon/VS17_Install.png) with these components
 3. Download Windows SDK 10.0.1776.x and [install](https://github.com/fttlov/JCAdvance/blob/main/Icon/SDK_Install.png) with these components
 4. Choose the `Release` build type  and `x86`, then compile the project
 5. For compile Config use Ahk2exe, base file: v2 U32 (x86 only).
 Script reading JoyShockLibrary.dll and icon ftom \Icon folder